-Legal requirements and regulations
+Statutory requirements and regulations

-EU Directive 2012/19/EU on waste electrical and electronic equipment (WEEE).
+EU Directive 2012/19/EU on Waste Electrical and Electronic Equipment (WEEE).
 Implemented in Germany by the Electrical and Electronic Equipment Act (ElektroG).

-PFAS (per- and polyfluorinated alkyl substances)
+PFAS (perfluorinated and polyfluoroalkyl substances)

 Microplastics